szwacz/nw-boilerplate/README.md

 nw-boilerplate
 ==============
-Comprehensive (ready for serious stuff) boilerplate application for [node-webkit runtime](https://github.com/rogerwang/node-webkit).
+Comprehensive (ready for serious usecases) boilerplate application for [node-webkit runtime](https://github.com/rogerwang/node-webkit).
 It's just a bunch of scripts, so you can change/extend/delete every part you don't like.

 # What it can do?

-- Supports all 3 operating systems supported by node-webkit.
+- Supports all 3 operating systems supported by node-webkit (OSX, Linux (x64), Windows).
 - Lets you start developing node-webkit app just by typing 3 commands in terminal.
 - Has preconfigured, full blown development environment.
 - Spits out ready for distribution installers for every operating system.